glenkleidon/DUnitmTestRunner/README.md

 Opening in notepad
 ```
 ### Run all tests in a folder against Delphi XE2, but dont open the result
-Typically you can use this open if you are monitoring the result file (typically "TestRunnerResults.txt") using a continous tail or a windows viwer like Notepad++ with the tail option enabled.
+Typically you can use this open if you are monitoring the result file (typically "TestRunnerResults.txt") using a continous tail or a text viewer like Notepad++ with the tail option enabled.

 `>TestBuilder c:\DelphiProjects\MyBigProject\ -v:XE2`
 ```